 Aside from the BTS, Bangkok also has one Metro line running through the city.
 If you happen to be staying by an MRT station and plan to take the BTS to Bang Na station you’ll first need to get yourself to Sukhumvit station which is situated in the middle of the MRT Line.

 At Sukhumvit MRT station you can change for the BTS, called Asok Station.
 Exit at Sukhumvit MRT station and then follow signs for Asok BTS Station.
 Note that you’ll need a new ticket to access the BTS.
-Walk up to the BTS and get on the train in the direction of Bearing, then get off at Bang Na (before last station on that BTS line).
+Walk up to the BTS and get on the train in the direction of Bearing, then get off at Bang Na.

 From BTS Asok station it should take about 20 minutes.
 Once you’ve arrived at Bang Na station please use Exit 1 to access the footbridge that takes you into BITEC.